dragmine149/marked/README.md

 # marked
-Files that i use for my website, extends how `marked.js` works
+Files that i use for my website, extends how `marked.js` works.
+These files might update at anytime without warning.
+I'll however try to not break everything during an update.

 ## Installation
 Clone